ably/sdk-api-reference/descriptions.md

 ## class TokenParams

-Contains the properties of an Ably Token.
+Defines the properties of an Ably Token.

 |  Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|